microsoft/frontend-bootcamp/step1-06/demo/README.md

 A **controlled input** takes its current value from a prop and use a callback to notify the parent component of changes made by the user.
 The input's value doesn't change until the parent component updates the input's props in response to the callback.

 Typically, a controlled input's current value is stored in the parent component's state (then passed to the input as a prop during render).
 The parent updates its state in response to the callback, which causes the input to be re-rendered with a new prop value.
-This round trip process might sound inefficient, but in reality it has little to no impact and helps enable some advanced form functionality.
+This round-trip process might sound inefficient, but in reality it has little to no impact and helps enable some advanced form functionality.

 > The distinction between controlled and uncontrolled is important to understand when writing or using form components, and misunderstandings of this concept are a very common source of bugs.
 See [this article](https://goshakkk.name/controlled-vs-uncontrolled-inputs-react/) for a more detailed explanation.